krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 ## Thursday

 * Katherine Hayden - How can I use `let` and `context` to dry up my tests?
-* Jordan Luyke - TOPIC
+* Jordan Luyke - What makes a good test?
 * Jason Lo - Responsive Web Design
 * Janet Yi - TOPIC
 * Jackie Johnston - CSS Display Property